 A continuation of PHY 1601.
 Experiments will be selected for the study of electricity, magnetism, light and modern physics.
-One three-hour laboratory session per week with laboratory fees.
+One three-hour laboratory session per week.
 CO-REQUISITES: PHY1800

 PHY1802: General Physics II Review (0)

 This is the recitation period accompanying PHY1800, General Physics II.
 CO-REQUISITE: PHY1800